Biblio Tech

 #TitleDate

 In late 2008 the editorial board asked me to revive Biblio Tech intermittently in future issues of Security & Privacy.
-The first of the new articles, entitled War Stories.
+The first of the new articles, entitled War Stories, was released in the penultimate issue in 2009.

 Over the years the IEEE Computer Society has reengineered their site, as a result of which the links back to the originals have broken, so I have removed them from this page.
 You can find them by searching the Security & Privacy website for the articles.